matamorphosis/Scrummage/README.md

 </p>

 **VERSION 3.6**
+- Check out the [discussions](https://github.com/matamorphosis/Scrummage/discussions) section of the repo to raise general questions and feature requests!
 - Code efficiency enhancements and bug fixes for plugins, and improved logging.
 - Significant UI/UX enhancements.
 - Organisation specific settings and configurations, allowing for predefined searches based on your organisation and it's users.